How to Make a Guest List Without Offending Anyone (Yes, It’s Possible)

 That’s a them problem.

-At the end of the day, your wedding is about you, not managing everyone else’s feelings.
+At the end of the day, your wedding is about you and your partner, not managing everyone else’s feelings.

 I have something that might help.